Hackerjedi666/CybersecNotes/RandomNotes/linuxAdministration/README.md

 We can consider adding a GRUB password depending on the Linux system we want to protect.
 Many tools help achieve that.
 One tool is ```grub2-mkpasswd-pbkdf2```, which prompts you to input your password twice and generates a hash for you.
 The resulting hash should be added to the appropriate configuration file depending on the Linux distribution (examples: Fedora and Ubuntu).
 This configuration would prevent unauthorised users from resetting your root password.
 It will require the user to supply a password to access advanced boot configurations via GRUB, including logging in with root access.

+# File permissions

+The first set of permissions is the user set which owns the file system.
+The second set is of permissoins is the group which owns the file The third set of permissions is of everyone in the entire world.

 # File system and parititioning and encryption

 Let's say the threat actor have your physical access to the device by any means, we have to make sure that it is of no use to them.
 This can be done with the help of encryption cuz and encrypted device is as good as a damaged drive.